Sales Engagement Platforms: Definition, Examples, and Platforms

 Keep on sharing useful content and attempt to be a resource for them.

-There are 6 touchpoints in this cadence, but you can continue on with many more across multiple channels until you get a response.
+There are 6 touchpoints in this cadence, but you can continue with more across multiple channels until you get a response.

 Sales engagement is an essential part of any successful sales strategy.
-With the right perspective, and the right tools, it can be one of your most reliable, measurable, and scalable channels for generating leads.
+With the right perspective and tools, it can be one of your most reliable, measurable, and scalable channels for generating leads.